MetPX/sarracenia/docs/source/How2Guides/FlowCallbacks.rst

 Subclassing of Sarracenia.flowcb is used internally to do a lot of core work.
 It's a good idea to look at the sarracenia source code itself.
 For example:

+* sr3 list fcb  is a command to list all the callback classes that are included in the metpx-sr3 package.

 * *sarracenia.flowcb* have a look at the __init__.py file in there, which provides this information on a more programmatically succinct format.